tom-doerr/llm_evolution_flat/spec.md

-chromosomes to seperate functionality to make sure each agent has info for every area as much evolution as possible, even for combination and mate selection easy way to run it on problems would be great if this would work as a dspy optimizer easy to understand output when running the program display population size rewards can be negative there should be little, but information dense otput so we don't fill up context the program should log more detailed information to a file the log file should be emptied when we start the program keep it simple
+chromosomes to separate functionality to make sure each agent has info for every area as much evolution as possible, even for combination and mate selection easy way to run it on problems would be great if this would work as a dspy optimizer easy to understand output when running the program display population size rewards can be negative there should be little, but information dense output so we don't fill up context the program should log more detailed information to a file the log file should be emptied when we start the program keep it simple